r0sace/OJC-Calculator/README.md

  # What It Does
  The OJC Calculator allows users to input the needs of each prep item.
-It then calculates the total amount of onions, jalapenos, and cilantro required for each ingredient.
+It then calculates the total amount of onions, jalapenos, and cilantro required for each ingredient and provides a total to prep.

  # How I Built It
  * Python